techyporcupine/nixos-config/readme.md

 7. Proceed to install NixOS with `sudo nixos-install --flake .#frankentop`

-8. After completion of install, reboot into the SSD you installed to, and enter TTY2 (ctrl+alt+f2).
+8. After completion of install, reboot into the SSD you installed to.

-9. Log in using username and initialPassword set in configuration.
+9. Log in using username and initialPassword set in configuration through GDM.

 10. Change password with `passwd`

-11. Log in through GDM, and you should be good!
+11. You should be good!
 All done!!